nronzel/pyrealescrape/README.md

 - `beds`: minimum 1 bedroom
 - `baths`: minimum 1 bathroom
 - `type`: single family homes only
-- `min price`: $100,000 -- this is to prevent listings with no price or 1$ listings
+- `min price`: $100,000 to prevent listings with no or unrealistically low price
 - `min age`: at least 3 years old.
 I may change this to 1 year, but it prevents new construction that isn't complete yet.